Baba Yaga Music Home » Many-Colored-Land » Zill Elastic

 So, one goal out of two!

-We have several sets of cheap stamped zills that we keep for loaners.
-This means one size needs to fit all.
-I cut 5” of ½” elastic, poke through the slots (using the tapestry needle) and sewed them into loops.
+The studio has several sets of cheap stamped zills kept for loaners.
+Cheap stamped zills tend to have long and wide slots..
+I cut 5” of ½” elastic, thread through the slots (from underneath, over the top and down again), and sew the loop closed..
 Students wrap them around their fingers twice and adjust as needed.

 Hair bands are not just for hair anymore!